 The Residence Hall and Dining Services Contract may be terminated by the University under the following conditions:

 Academic Suspension/Non-Payment/Loss of Student Status

 - Residents who lose student status due to academic suspension or non-payment must vacate their room within 48 hours of notification of loss of student status.
-Residents will be responsible for room and/or board charges through the date of check out.
+Residents will be responsible for room and/or meal plan charges through the date of check out.
 The late cancellation fee does not apply.

 - Residents appealing loss of student status may maintain their Contract while they appeal.
 If the resident’s appeal is approved, the resident agrees to fulfill the balance of the Contract.
-If the resident’s appeal is denied, s/he must vacate the room within 48 hours of notification of the decision.
-Residents will be responsible for room and/or board charges through the date of check out.
+If the resident’s appeal is denied, they must vacate the room within 48 hours of notification of the decision.
+Residents will be responsible for room and/or meal plan charges through the date of check out.

 Residents who withdraw from all classes or have less than six (6) credits must move out of the residence halls within 48 hours of notification to vacate.
-Residents will forfeit the $150 prepayment and/or be responsible for room and board charges through the date of checkout.
+Residents will forfeit the $150 prepayment and/or be responsible for room and meal plan charges through the date of checkout.

 When loss of residence hall privileges or student status is a result of a Student Conduct System sanction, the resident is not eligible for any refund.
 Appropriate notice and appeal information are provided to the resident in this situation.